shellwayne01/YardSaleLocator/README.md

 # YardSaleLocator
-Provides upcoming yard sales for desired items
+Provides upcoming yard sales for a desired item.
+Dummy data is stored in and read from a JSON file.
+Thus, searchable items are currently restricted to the following:

+- chairs
+- pants
+- desks
+- lamp
+- shirts
+- buttons
+- tables
+- pens
+- records
+- shoes

-## Note:
+## App Created Using:
--Local host: 3000/home to start
 - EJS, JQuery, Node.js, HTML, CSS, JavaScript, Express
 - body-parser package and fs